GenXProject/GenX.jl/Example_Systems/PiecewiseFuel_CO2_Example/README.md

 # PiecewiseFuel_CO2

-**PiecewiseFuel_CO2** is set of a simplified versions.
-It is condensed for easy and quick testing of CO2 and piecewise fuel usage related functions of the GenX. **PiecewiseFuel_CO2** is a 24 hr example containing only one zone.
-The model includes only natural gas ccs, wind, and biomass with ccs, all with fixed initial capacity.
+**PiecewiseFuel_CO2** is a 24 hr example and contains only one zone.
+It is condensed for easy and quick testing of CO2, biomass, and piecewise fuel usage related functions of the GenX.
+This testing system only includes natural gas ccs, wind, and biomass with ccs, all set at a fixed initial capacity, and does not allow for building additional capacity."

 To run the model, first navigate to the example directory at `GenX/Example_Systems/PiecewiseFuel_CO2`: